In this text you have a list of best sleeping pads for car camping, all top-notch, top-rated, and reliable tools from renown brands.

 Particular distinction: pressure mapping for optimal comfort.

-This is an insulated sleeping pad suitable for all seasons, and with an impressive R-value 11.4, the highest of all pads here on the list.
+This is an insulated sleeping pad suitable for all seasons and with an impressive R-value of 11.4, the highest of all pads here on the list.
 It is built in two sizes and they both are big.